biswasanurag/100-days-of-devops/README.md

 **Key Takeaway:**
 Disabling direct root SSH access enforces accountability and reduces security risks.
 By requiring users to log in with individual accounts and escalate privileges using sudo, systems gain better traceability and protection against unauthorized or accidental changes.

+## 🏁 Day 4 Summary

+**Task:** Managed script execution permissions using chmod

+**Key Takeaway:**
+Controlling script execution with proper permissions ensures that only authorized users can run sensitive or automation-related scripts.
+This not only enhances security but also prevents accidental or unauthorized modifications in DevOps environments.

 ---

-Stay tuned — 97 more days to go! 🔥
+Stay tuned — 96 more days to go! 🔥
 #100DaysOfDevOps #DevOps #Linux #Automation #LearningInPublic